FINTLabs/client-example-spring/README.md

 To get HATEOAS resources with links, the model class is wrapped in `Resources<Resource<?>>`.
 This is all wrapped in `ParameterizedTypeResource<?>` to instruct the Spring RestTemplate and Jackson to deserialize into the correct object.

+## Web Container

+The Web container has two REST controllers configured, `Bursdager` and `Telefonliste`.
+They serve the following REST endpoints:

+- `/bursdager` - Provides a list of people with birthday today
+- `/jubilanter` - Provides a list of people with an anniversary birthday in the near future
+- `/telefonliste` - Provides a list of people's mobile phone numbers.